 An upper respiratory infection is also called a common cold.
 It can affect your nose, throat, ears, and sinuses.

 What causes a cold?

 The common cold is caused by a virus.
 There are many different cold viruses, and each is contagious.
-This means it can be easily spread to another person when the sick person coughs or sneezes.
-It can also be spread if you touch something that a person with a cold has touched.
+This means the virus can be easily spread to another person when the sick person coughs or sneezes.
+The virus can also be spread if you touch something that a person with a cold has touched.
 You are more likely to get a cold in the winter.
 Your risk of getting a cold may be increased if you smoke cigarettes or have allergies, such as hay fever.

 What are the signs and symptoms of a cold?

 Cold symptoms are usually worst for the first 3 to 5 days.
 You may have any of the following: